nicolenadine/nicolenadine/README.md

 * I love to travel both within the US and abroad.
 It is a bucket list goal of mine to visit all of the US National Parks.
 * I am a huge animal lover.
-One summer I signed up a caregiver on Rover just so I could play with other people's pets.
+One summer I signed up as a caregiver on Rover just so I could play with other people's pets.
 * I enjoy gaming of all kinds (videogames, board games, tabletop RPG)

 During the pandemic, when schools at all levels went online, I noticed parents, teachers, and students